williamayerst/kubernetes.upandrunning/commands.md

 * host (for direct access to /dev, etc.)
 * remote volumes

-These are defined in the volumes: section of the .yml file and are consumed by individual containers.
+These are defined either directly in the volumes: section of the .yml file or as separate volume, and volume-claim objects.
+Decoupling the volume from the pod definition is a good idea, because then you can change the config dynamically.
+Dynamic volumes can be provisioned by configuring `storage-class`  objects, and then referring to those - Kubernetes will then create your volume upon request in a service such as Azure.

 ## Tracking Usage